kaehnd/OSLab8/report.md

     ```

 10. Record the contents /etc/fstab.
 What does each entry mean?
 Consult “man fstab” for help.
-    - The first entry corresponds to the actual Finally, the /swapfile entry mounts the swapfile, equivalent to the pagefile in Windows used for storing overflowed memory pages on disk.
+    - The top two entries correspond to ext4 and vfat virtual drive partitions that the system has access to.
+In particular, the first one seems to correspond to the filesystem, and the second one seems to correspond to the bootable linux partition.
+The /swapfile entry mounts the swapfile, equivalent to the pagefile in Windows used for storing overflowed memory pages on disk.

     ```text
     # /etc/fstab: static file system information.